University of East London

 Qualifications:

-Applicants must have an honours degree of 2:1 class or above.
+Applicants must have an honours degree in Psychology of 2:1 class or above.

 Applicants with a conversion diploma/MSc must have a 2:1 class or above in their first degree, and equivalent results or better in the conversion programme.